Click here to view a close up of the prints and textures

 If you’re in the market for a new swimsuit I recommend checking out Nip Tuck Swim’s modest swimsuits.
 I like their quality, the modest necklines, the front ruching and tummy control is effective at slimming my problem area (which I refer to as my “one pack” or “boba belly”) and the rear coverage isn’t too cheeky.
 I didn’t think that I would ever be brave enough to try-on and review any swimsuits but I was pleasantly surprised to find that I liked the different styles that they sent me.

-On a related note, I gained 8 pounds staying at home during Covid and I’ve found that jumping without a rope is a very effective HIIT (high impact) workout.
-As explained in this Quora post it’s the speed you have while jumping that makes the difference and you should invest in a good pair of sneakers.
-I just need to be more consistent about it since exercising is not a habit of mine but I usually try to do at least 10 minutes a day.
-Ideally I’ll try to do the jumps for 15 minutes a day and I also rest a day if needed.
+On a related note, I gained 8 pounds staying at home during Covid and I’ve found that jumping without a rope is still a very effective HIIT (high impact) workout.
+As explained in this Quora post it’s the speed you maintain while jumping that makes the difference and you should invest in a good pair of sneakers.
+I just need to be more consistent about it since exercising is not a habit of mine but I usually try to jump for at least 10 minutes a day.
+Ideally I’ll try to do the jumps for 15 minutes a day and rest a day if needed.
 Make sure to stretch properly before and after so that you don’t hurt yourself or pull something.
-If I haven’t done the jumps in quite a while I usually start with 5 minutes a day and build up the minutes from there.
+If I haven’t jumped in a while I usually start back up with 5 minutes a day and build up the minutes from there.

 Thank you in advance for using my code (JESSICA10) or affiliate link to place your order.